sailfish009/openstructure/modules/doc/install.rst

 --------------------------------------------------------------------------------

 OpenStructure uses `CMake <http://cmake.org>`_ for compiling and building the project.
 The next required step is to configure the build environment using cmake.
 You can do that by invoking `cmake` in the project directory.

 .. code-block:: bash

   cmake . <options>

 There are two kinds of options: Options that let you control the building behaviour, enabling and disabling the compilation of certain modules and options that let you tell CMake where to find the dependencies.
 All of them are passed to CMake with via `-D<opt>=<value>`.

-On Windows, use Tools -> VisualStudio -> commandline prompt from within VisualStudio
+On Windows, use Tools -> VisualStudio -> commandline prompt from within VisualStudio.

 Flag to choose build generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^